Skip to main content

 Ardei Umpluţi

-Stuffed bell peppers with rice and meat, cooked in tomato sauce.
-Summer favorite when peppers are in season.
-Served with smântână and mămăligă.
+Bell peppers stuffed with rice and meat, simmered in tomato sauce.
+A summer dish that comes into its own when peppers are in season, served with smântână and mămăligă.

 Allergens: